 Jerry O'Bryan, the principal owner of Nine Irish Brothers, is the youngest of nine boys (Berton, Jim, Michael, Norman, Bobby, Tim, John, and Willie) and five girls (Julie, Colleen, Patricia, Muriel, and Karen).
 Jerry pays tribute to his brothers with the pub's name and honors his sisters with an inscription above the bar: & Five Irish Sisters.

 Family is the core concept of a traditional Irish pub, and O'Bryan's Nine Irish Brothers is no exception: Family members helped to build the establishment (Jerry's brother Tim was the general contractor, Jerry's brother Norman did the majority of the stonework and donated the planks for the walnut room, Jerry's nephew Sean did much of the outside landscaping and preparation, and Jerry, Matt & Alex were there, every day, with a hammer or a shovel, digging in), and helped to prepare for operations (Jerry's brother Bert served as legal counsel and Jerry's nephew Matt Giles consulted on operations).

-The family tradition runs strong even today: Jerry and Jan are very much a part of the day-to-day activities in the pub, their daughter Maggie and her husband Matt oversee operations at both locations and, their younger daughter Mollie helps out at the West Lafayette location.
+The family tradition runs strong even today: Jerry and Jan are very much a part of the day-to-day activities in the pub, their daughter Maggie and her husband Matt oversee operations, and their younger daughter Mollie helps out at the West Lafayette location.
 It won't be long before you, too, feel like part of the O'Bryan family.